Open Menu

 Fluendo awarded SPIRIT Open Call 2 grant: Introducing AIVATAR

-daas-vdi, gstreamer, codecs, fluendo-codec-pack, fluendo-ai-plugins, remote-desktop-control-tool, raven, lynx
+daas-vdi, gstreamer, codecs, fluendo-codec-pack, fluendo-ai-plugins, remote-desktop-coding-tools, raven, lynx

 Fluendo awarded SPIRIT Open Call 2 grant: Introducing AIVATAR